The Art of Air Power: The Age of Air Power Course

-The Advanced Air Power Course (AAPC) is designed to give students an understanding of air power theory and doctrine that complements the training provided through the Air Force’s Professional Military Education and Training continuum.
-The aim of the AAPC is to enhance the professional knowledge of air power of personnel who have already developed an understanding of air power fundamentals.
-During the course of 13 weekly seminars, students’ existing knowledge on air power is questioned and challenged, and they are encouraged to express opinions on each of the topics.
-The air power topics covered range from World War I to current operations in Afghanistan, Libya, and Syria and conclude with a discussion of air power into the future.
+The aim of the Age of Air Power Course (AAPC) is to enhance the professional knowledge of Air Force members who have already developed an understanding of the fundamentals of air power.
+During the course of 13 weekly seminars, a student’s existing knowledge of air power is questioned and challenged, and they are encouraged to express opinions on each of the topics.
+The air power topics covered range from World War I to current operations in Afghanistan, Libya, Iraq and Syria, and conclude with a discussion of air power into the future.
 The course is particularly suitable for those members who have already spent some time in the Royal Australian Air Force (typically a minimum of five to ten years) and are seeking to supplement their understanding of air power.

 The AAPC is conducted over a period of 18 weeks.
 The first 13 weeks consist of programmed reading and participation via web-based forum discussions in collective on-line analysis of the weekly topics.
 Students must make active, well-considered contributions to these discussions.
 During the final five weeks of the course, students prepare and submit a 3000-word essay on one of a range of air power topics provided during the course.
 Completing the essay at the end of the course allows students to apply the knowledge they gain over the preceding 13 weeks.

 Several positions are also allocated to foreign serving military personnel.
 Expressions of interest from Navy and Army personnel are welcome.
 The inclusion of representatives from other Services ensures that air power is discussed from a joint perspective.

-Note: Completion of the Basic and Intermediate Air Power Courses are not pre-requisites for the Advanced Air Power Course but would be an advantage.
+Note: Completion of the Fundamentals and Strategies of Air Power Courses are not pre-requisites for the AAPC but would be an advantage.

 Applying to do AAPC